 - Microscopic grade of the embryos.
 When a decision on how many embryos to transfer is often based upon the microscopic appearance of such embryos than their microscopic “grade” should be taken into consideration.
 Since it is less likely that a “lower grade” embryo would propagate a baby than would be the case for one that was of “high grade”, it follows that when it comes to older women, it would be both appropriate and acceptable to transfer more low-grade embryos at a time than were the embryos to be of “high grade”

 - Embryo genetic “competency”.
-Since an embryo’s “competence” can largely be determined through PGS.).
-It is thus is feasible in the case of PGS-normal blastocysts to conduct single embryo transfers
+Since an embryo’s “competence” can largely be determined through PGT.).
+It is thus is feasible in the case of PGT-normal blastocysts to conduct single embryo transfers

-As a rule of thumb however, I tend to transfer one (2) PGS-untested blastocysts to women under 40years and, up to three (3) PGS-untested embryos to the uteri of women > 40 years I support a policy where single PGS-normal blastocysts are transferred to women of any age.
+As a rule of thumb however, I tend to transfer one (2) PGT-untested blastocysts to women under 40years and, up to three (3) PGT-untested embryos to the uteri of women > 40 years I support a policy where single PGT-normal blastocysts are transferred to women of any age.

 The Embryo Transfer Process: